What to Wear in Morocco:

 Visiting Mosques

-Non-Muslim visitors are generally not permitted to enter mosques in Morocco — with the notable exception of the stunning Hassan II Mosque in Casablanca, which offers official guided tours.
+Non-Muslim visitors are generally not permitted to enter mosques in Morocco — with the notable exception of the Hassan II Mosque in Casablanca, which offers official guided tours.
 If you do visit, both men and women must cover their heads, arms, and legs, and remove footwear before entering.

-The Ultimate Morocco Packing Checklist ↑ Back
+Morocco Packing List ↑ Back

 👗 Clothing — Women